GraceNotes considers its users’ privacy a priority.

 Participation Data: Participation history will be collected by GraceNotes for customer care, business development, and other operational purposes, including improvements to our services; however, such information will not be disclosed to third parties or used for advertising directly to student users.

 Secondary Uses: Registration Information and other information may be used for ad-hoc data analysis and internal reporting on site usage.
-In all cases, the information will only be used internally by GraceNotes, or shown to the user to whose account it pertains.
+In all cases, the information will only be used to further our educational purposes, either internally by GraceNotes or shown to the user to whose account it pertains.
 Such information be aggregated as anonymous statistical information.
 GraceNotes will not sell, trade, or assign any personal information to third parties outside nor directly target any type of communication to a student.

 Reviewing and changing your information

 You may review and modify your account information at any time by using your password to access the site.
 An export of your account data can be provided upon request by writing to the address or email below.
+We provide this access to student personal information to parents and students for review and correction, either by direct request from student users, parents, or through a school or teacher.
 Please allow 5 business days for completion of your request.

 Deleting your account, retention of data